Locating speckled trout in September can be difficult, so where are successful anglers finding them? Read on to find out.

-I’ve covered a lot of water this month, from Chandeleur Sound to Lake Pontchartrain.
+I like to cover a lot of water during this month, from Chandeleur Sound to Lake Pontchartrain.

-Some trips I only caught a few, but others saw limits of specks hit the deck.
+Some trips I only catch a few, but others see limits of specks hit the deck.

 This is great!
 And I've found the key is focusing on what they really want.